Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 ■Location: 17-4 Aoyagi-cho, Hakodate

-Click here for details and map of Hakodate Park
+Click here for details and map information for Hakodate Park

 Check these out too!